Thank you for coming to the school website to read what school will look like for you when you return.

 What if I need first aid?

-Mrs Tully, Mrs Stones and Mrs Tully are our First Aiders.
+Mrs Tully and Mrs Stones are our First Aiders.
 If you feel poorly or have hurt yourself, they will see to you.
 They may need to wear a clear plastic visor over their face – this is to keep you safe.
 If you have a scratch and need a plaster, then you will be supervised to clean this yourself and to put a plaster in it.

 What should I bring to school?

-Nothing except your packed lunch if you are having one and a water bottle.
+Nothing except your reading book, packed lunch, if you are having one, and a water bottle.
 You will need a coat (we will be going outside at any opportunity).
 Do not bring phones, bags, stationery, PE kit etc. there is no space to store things at present.

 What lessons will we do?